 Where applications for admission exceed the published admissions number, the oversubscription criteria will be applied in the order set out below.
 Criteria marked with numbers in brackets are explained separately in the definitions section.
+If it is necessary to distinguish between more than one application in any criteria, the next criteria will be applied until tie-breaker is used.

-- a) Children looked after by a local authority and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- a) The child is in the care of the local authority or had previously been in care, including those children who ceased (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 (1) - b) Children who have siblings on roll at the time of application.
-(2) - c) Children who have medical or social grounds supported by appropriate professional evidence, for example a letter from a doctor or social worker. - d) The school is the nearest one to the home address, as defined in note 3.
-(3) - e) The distance from the home to the academy, priority will be given to the child living closest to the academy, as defined in note 4.
+(2) - c) Children who have medical or social grounds supported by appropriate professional evidence, for example a letter from a doctor or social worker.
+This evidence should be forwarded to the academy for the attention of the Administration Manager. - d) The school is the nearest one to the home address, as defined in note 3.
+(3)

+e) The distance from the home to the academy, priority will be given to the child living closest to the academy, as defined in note 4.
 (4)